 Whirling Dervish Shows in Istanbul

-Galata Mevlevi House Museum Entrance Fee & Opening Hours
+Galata Mevlevi House Museum Entrance Fee and Opening Hours

 However, you can watch the famous whirling dervish show in Istanbul too.
 Don’t forget that Istanbul is the cultural center of Turkey and you can find all sorts of cultural activities in this amazing city.